alexwlchan/alexwlchan.net/src/notes/2025/2025-08-29-timelord-at-cam.md

 ---
-layout: til
+layout: note
 title: The person who runs the Cambridge NTP servers has an excellent email address
 date: 2025-08-29 09:09:11 +01:00
-tags:
+topics:
-  - naming things
+  - Naming things
-  - datetime shenanigans
+  - Datetime shenanigans
-old_syntax_highlighting: true
 ---
 NTP is the Network Time Protocol, used to share accurate time information with computers in a network.
 The University of Cambridge runs four of them, and if you have questions about it, you'd contact [a delightful email address](https://help.uis.cam.ac.uk/service/network-services/network-time-protocol-ntp/details-of-the-network-time-protocol-service):